PSA: Ovarian cancer

 • It is not detected by cervical screening, nor is the HPV (human papilloma virus) vaccine (available to girls in New Zealand) a prevention for ovarian cancer

 • Evidence suggests taking the contraceptive pill reduces risk while some lifestyle factors may increase the chances of developing it.
 These include smoking, obesity, giving birth to your first child after 30, not having any children, not breastfeeding, and using HRT.
-Other contributing factors include a family of breast, ovarian or colorectal cancer, getting older, and having endometriosis. (ovarian.org.uk)
+Other contributing factors include a family history of breast, ovarian or colorectal cancer, getting older, and having endometriosis. (ovarian.org.uk)

 Website